all-in-one-of/snippets/HOU_DOP_FLIP.md

 ### [Volume Motion]:
+ Velocity transfer Splashy >> Swirly  is not as noisy and turb.
+(Houdini 16 Masterclass) and keep vorticity better
 - smoothing
 #### Volume Limits:
 - **waterline** (semi open boundaries)(above opne, belowe close) it should be on water level.